MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

-and following, the "/site-hello-world/webconfig.json" file.
+and see just below following, the content of `webconfig.json` file.

 ### Minimum Requirements ###